NikolaJelic/NikolaJelic.github.io/index.md

 	std::cout<<"Hello World :)\n";
 }
 ```
-- Besides greeting the world, it also does one more thing: it implicitly _returns `0`_ when run successfully (if you are acquainted with the shell, you may already realise how to exploit this)

-Create a new file: `./CMakeLists.txt`
+- Besides greeting the world, it also does one more thing: it implicitly _returns `0`_ when run successfully Create a new file: `./CMakeLists.txt`

 - This is a **CMake (project) script**
 - Each project must have such a script at its root